U.N. sued in U.S. court over Haiti's cholera epidemic

 | UNITED NATIONS

-"Haiti today has the worst cholera epidemic in the world," said Miami attorney Ira Kurzban, who announced the lawsuit at a joint news conference with the human rights groups Bureau des Avocats Internationaux (BAI) and the Institute for Justice and Democracy in Haiti (IJDH).
+"Haiti today has the worst cholera epidemic in the world," said Miami attorney Ira Kurzban, who announced the lawsuit at a joint news conference with the human rights groups Bureau des Advocats Internationaux (BAI) and Institute for Justice and Democracy in Haiti (IJDH).

 "Before these events, Haiti did not know of cholera for 100 years.
 Cholera was brought to Haiti by U.N. troops," Kurzban said.